Manishh444/bookish-fortnight/README.md

 ---

-# Project Name
+# bookish-fortnight

-Welcome to the Project Name!
+Welcome to the **bookish-fortnight**!
 This project allows users to register, submit projects, and participate in both group and individual projects using JWT authentication and RESTful endpoints built with Express.js and PostgreSQL.

 ## Table of Contents